 Increases in build time should be treated as a major problem because the impact is compounded by the fact that each commit kicks off a build.
-Because continuous processes force developers to engage with these activities daily, reducing friction in these areas is a worthwhile pursuit.
+Because continuous processes force developers to engage with these activities daily, reducing friction in these areas is very worthwhile.

 When possible, running different sections of the test suite in parallel can help move the build through the pipeline faster.
 Care should also be taken to make sure the proportion of each type of test makes sense.
 Unit tests are typically very fast and have minimal maintenance overhead.
-In contrast, automated system or acceptance testing is often complex and prone to breakage.
-To account for this, it is often a good idea to rely heavily on unit tests, conduct a fair number of integration tests, and then back off on the number of later, more complex testing.
+In contrast, acceptance testing is often complex and prone to breakage.
+To account for this, it is often a good idea to rely heavily on unit tests, conduct a fair number of integration tests, and minimize the number of more complex tests.

 Separating the deployment of code from its release to users is an extremely powerful part of continuous delivery and deployment.
 Code can be deployed to production without initially activating it or making it accessible to users.
 Then, the organization decides when to release new functionality or features independent from deployment.

 There are a number of techniques that help teams deploy the code responsible for a feature without releasing it.
 Feature flags set up conditional logic to check whether to run code based on the value of an environmental variable.
-Branch by abstraction allows developers to replace implementations by placing an abstraction layer between resource consumers and providers.
+Branching by abstraction allows developers to rewrite processes incrementally by creating an abstraction layer between process input and output.
 Careful planning to incorporate these techniques gives you the ability to decouple these two processes.

 While the categories below in no way represent an exhaustive list, and although there is disagreement on the exact definition of each type, these broad categories of tests represent a variety of ways to evaluate code in different contexts.

-Smoke tests are a special kind of initial checks designed to ensure very basic functionality as well as some basic implementation and environmental assumptions.
+Smoke tests are a special kind of initial checks designed to ensure core functionality as well as some fundamental implementation and environmental assumptions.
 Smoke tests are generally run at the very start of each testing cycle as a sanity check before running a more complete test suite.

 Context-specific smoke tests can be employed at the start of any new phase testing to assert that the basic assumptions and requirements are met.
 For instance, smoke tests can be used both prior to integration testing or deploying to staging servers, but the conditions to be tested will vary in each case.